 To cite just a few: Lew Tendler was a vastly talented southpaw who more than held his own in perhaps the best lightweight division in history, but the man between him and a world title was the even more talented Benny Leonard.
 “Bad” Bennie Briscoe is considered one of the best ever at 160 pounds, but it was his misfortune to strive for the top of the middleweight mountain at the same time as Rodrigo Valdes, Emile Griffith, Carlos Monzon and Marvin Hagler.
 Ken Norton might have reached the heavyweight pinnacle, but Muhammad Ali, George Foreman and Larry Holmes all got in the way.

-Similarly, Ernie “Indian Red” Lopez had the stuff to be a world champ, but there was a major problem; its name was José Napoles.
+Similarly, Ernie “Indian Red” Lopez had the stuff to be a world champ, but there was just one major problem; its name was José Napoles.

 Any serious discussion of the truly great welterweight champions must include the legendary “Mantequilla,” as gifted a pugilist as boxing has ever seen.
 His nickname means “butter” in Spanish and this referred to the smoothness of his moves and his relaxed demeanour in the ring, but the moniker belies the fact Napoles possessed crushing power and ruthless finishing instincts.

 Napoles learned his trade and began his career in Cuba, but he was forced to flee his native country when the Castro regime banned professional boxing.
 He settled in Mexico where the locals adopted him as one of their own.
 Through the 1960’s he campaigned as a lightweight and junior-welter, but his skills and power were such that he had to move up to welterweight to get fights.
 He finally received a title shot in 1969 and would go on to win fourteen championship bouts before losses to Carlos Monzon and John Stracey prompted him to retire.